Honors Expectations and Procedures

 Honor’s Nomination Process – Economics

-Primary steps in the Honors nomination process
+Overview of the Honors nomination process

 - Late in the fall semester of the senior year, students will be asked to give oral presentations on their projects.
 Students must complete work equivalent to that of a one-semester thesis by the end of the fall semester.